 - Color Additives Act passed (U.S.).

-- Max Factor introduces Sheer Genius liquid make-up.
+- Max Factor introduces Hand and Body Smoothing Lotion; and Sheer Genius liquid make-up.

 - Chesebrough-Pond’s introduces Angel Face cosmetics into the U.K.